-Investing in a mutual fund, a collection of investment assets packaged as a single security, can be a great way to get exposure to the stock market, bonds, and other types of asset classes.
+A mutual fund is a collection of investment assets packaged as a single investment.
+Mutual funds allow investors to pool their money to invest in a diverse portfolio of stocks, bonds, or other assets.
+They can be a great way to get exposure to the stock market and other types of asset classes.

 In practice, however, the majority of active mutual funds don't beat their benchmark indices.
 There are some excellent active mutual funds, but it's essential to take a close look at a fund's track record before investing.

 Second, you should know how much the mutual fund costs.
 The main type of fee you should know is the expense ratio, which is the percentage of the fund's assets that goes toward annual fees.
 For example, a 1% expense ratio means that you're paying $100 in annual investment fees on a $10,000 account.
 Passive mutual funds (also known as index funds) tend to have expense ratios in the 0.03%-0.25% range.
 Active mutual funds tend to have higher expense ratios because they have the added expense of paying investment managers.

 Some funds charge a sales commission, known as a sales load or simply a load.
 A front-end load is a commission paid when you buy the fund, while a back-end load is a commission paid when you sell.
 That said, there are many great no-load mutual funds in the market, so you should generally avoid any mutual fund with a sales load.

 3. Stocks vs. bonds

 You can find mutual funds that invest in many asset classes, but most invest in either stocks (equities) or bonds (fixed income).
 Investors should generally have some of each in their portfolio.
 Older and less risk-tolerant investors should generally focus more on bonds.
 On the other hand, younger investors are better off maintaining a more stock-heavy allocation.